The Surabaya Integrated Transport Network Planning Project has produced

 demands of private car and motor cycle traffic by the year 2010.
 Apart from

-such schemes would imply the need for widespread demolition of existing
+implementation of such schemes would imply the need for widespread

 Alternative transport policies have therefore been investigated involving the

-transport system, including improved bus services as well as the provision of
+public transport system, including improved bus services as well as the

-almost 40 km of new fully segregated Mass Transit facilities on three
+provision of almost 40 km of new fully segregated Mass Transit

 - Two Light Rail based Mass Transit routes, one of 18.9 km north-